 Development contributions for regional parks, sports parks and garden and heritage parks are assessed using a single district-wide catchment approach.
 This means all developments pay the same development contribution per household unit equivalent (HUE) regardless of where in the district they are located.

-To calculate the development contributions required for one HUE requires first adding all applicable district-wide charges and then adding applicable catchment charges.
+To calculate the development contributions required for one HUE requires adding all applicable district-wide charges and all applicable catchment charges.

 |Garden and heritage parks|